michellab/BioSimSpaceTutorials/01_introduction/04_writing_nodes.md

 )
 ```

-Note that the input requirement `steps` has a default value, so it is optional.
+Note that the input requirements `steps` and `engine` have default values, so are optional.

 We now need to define the output of the node.
 In this case we will return a set of files representing the minimised molecular system.